kenshaw/firebase/README.md

 # About fireauth

-Package fireauth provides a simple Firebase v3.0.0+ JWT access tokens using credentials downloaded from the Firebase console.
+Package fireauth provides a simple JWT access token generator for the Firebase v3.0.0+ API that can be used with credentials downloaded from the Firebase console or manually specified.

 # Usage